-After leading Turnaround for 16 years as President and CEO, in 2018, Dr. Cantor transitioned to a new role as Founder and Senior Science Advisor.
+After leading Turnaround for sixteen years as President and CEO, in 2018, Dr. Cantor transitioned to a new role as Founder and Senior Science Advisor.
 She now focuses on the scientific underpinnings of Turnaround’s work, on targeted applied science initiatives and on thought leadership opportunities.
 She is a leader of the Science of Learning and Development Initiative, a collaborative effort focused on elevating and translating a diverse but increasingly convergent body of scientific literature to support the transformation of the systems that educate children from birth to adulthood.

 In 2016, Turnaround published “Building Blocks for Learning,” a framework for comprehensive student development.
 The paper explores the roots of higher-order skills and mindsets, such as agency, perseverance and academic tenacity that all children need to flourish and suggests a path to acquire them.